therealparmesh/pro-commit/README.md

 }
 ```

-Run an install to ensure that the `postinstall` lifecycle script sets up a Git pre-commit hook:
+Run `install` to ensure that the `prepare` lifecycle script sets up a Git pre-commit hook:

 ```sh
 npm install